dotnet/docs/docs/csharp/programming-guide/classes-and-structs/nested-types.md

 Regardless of whether the outer type is a class or a struct, nested types default to [private](../../../csharp/language-reference/keywords/private.md); they are accessible only from their containing type.
 In the previous example, the `Nested` class is inaccessible to external types.

-You can also specify an access modifier to define the accessibility of a nested type, as follows:
+You can also specify an [access modifier](../../language-reference/keywords/access-modifiers.md) to define the accessibility of a nested type, as follows:

-- Nested types of a **class** can be [public](../../../csharp/language-reference/keywords/public.md), [protected](../../../csharp/language-reference/keywords/protected.md), [internal](../../../csharp/language-reference/keywords/internal.md), protected internal, or [private](../../../csharp/language-reference/keywords/private.md).
+- Nested types of a **class** can be [public](../../../csharp/language-reference/keywords/public.md), [protected](../../../csharp/language-reference/keywords/protected.md), [internal](../../../csharp/language-reference/keywords/internal.md), `protected internal`, or [private](../../../csharp/language-reference/keywords/private.md).

+   However, defining a `protected` or `protected internal` nested class inside a [sealed class](../../language-reference/keywords/sealed.md) generates compiler warning [CS0628](../../misc/cs0628.md), "new protected member declared in sealed class."

 - Nested types of a **struct** can be [public](../../../csharp/language-reference/keywords/public.md), [internal](../../../csharp/language-reference/keywords/internal.md), or [private](../../../csharp/language-reference/keywords/private.md).

 The following example makes the `Nested` class public: